 - “A marvellous, rare, terrific read… A superb edge-of-the-seat true story that is as exciting as a novel!” — USA Today

-Comme un vol d’aigles in French by Robert Laffont
+- The French edition, Comme un vol d’aigles, is published by Robert Laffont

-Sulle ali delle aquile in Italian by Mondadori
+- The Italian edition, Sulle ali delle aquile, is published by Mondadori

 - The Norwegian edition, På ørnevinger, is published by Cappelen Damm

 - The Polish edition, Na Skrzydłach Orłów, is published by Wydawnictwo Albatros